+- Place of birth;

+- Nationality;

-- Place of birth; - Nationality; - Sex; and - Government issued personal identification number or other government issued unique identifier. - 5.6 Regulation 6(1) of the AML/ATF Regulations states that a relevant person must conduct CDD measures when it: - i. establishes a business relationship (where the relationship is expected to have some duration); or - ii. carries out occasional transactions (i.e. a transaction (carried out other than as part of a business relationship) amounting to \$15,000 or more, whether the transaction is carried out in a single operation or several operations which appear to be linked); or - iii. suspects money laundering or terrorist financing; or - iv. doubts the veracity or adequacy of the documents or information previously obtained for the purpose of identification or verification. - 5.7 Regulation 6(2) of the AML/ATF Regulations states that a relevant person must apply customer due diligence measures at appropriate times to existing clients on a risk-sensitive basis. - 5.8 Regulation 6 (3) of the AML/ATF Regulations requires that a relevant person must:
+- Sex; and

+- Government issued personal identification number or other government issued unique identifier.

+5.6 Regulation 6(1) of the AML/ATF Regulations states that a relevant person must conduct CDD measures when it:

+- i. establishes a business relationship (where the relationship is expected to have some duration); or - carries out occasional transactions (i.e. a transaction (carried out other than as part of a business relationship) amounting to \$15,000 or more, whether the transaction is carried out in a single operation or several operations which appear to be linked); or - iii. suspects money laundering or terrorist financing; or - iv. doubts the veracity or adequacy of the documents or information previously obtained for the purpose of identification or verification.

+5.7 Regulation 6(2) of the AML/ATF Regulations states that a relevant person must apply customer due diligence measures at appropriate times to existing clients on a risk-sensitive basis.

+5.8 Regulation 6 (3) of the AML/ATF Regulations requires that a relevant person must:

-- i. determine the extent of customer due diligence measures on a risk sensitive basis depending on the type of customer, business relationship, geographic areas, services, delivery channels, product or transaction; and - ii. be able to demonstrate to its supervisory authority that the extent of customer due diligence measures is appropriate in view of the risks of money laundering and terrorist financing. - Regulation 6(1A) of the AML/ATF Regulations specifies the stage at which customer due diligence measures should be applied to beneficiaries of: (a) trust; and (b) life insurance policies.
-Additionally, it requires relevant business persons to determine the extent of customer due diligence measures to be applied on a risk sensitive basis, dependent on the geographic areas, services, delivery channels product or transaction, and makes provision for the prohibition against performing customer due diligence where doing so may result in the tipping off of another person, which is likely to prejudice an investigation or proposed investigation.
-Where a relevant person is unable to perform customer due diligence in accordance with paragraph (5) he shall, in lieu, file the necessary disclosure with the FIA. - 5.10 Regulation 6(1A) requires that, subject to Regulation 6(1) (described in paragraph 5.6 above), in the case of a trust or life insurance policy, a relevant person shall apply customer due diligence measures on a beneficiary as soon as the beneficiary is designated- for a beneficiary that is identified as a specifically named natural person, legal entity or legal arrangement, taking the name of the person, entity or arrangement; for a beneficiary that is designated by characteristics or by class, obtaining sufficient information concerning the beneficiary to satisfy the relevant person that it will be able to establish the identity of the beneficiary at the time of pay-out. - 5.11 Where the client is a Bermuda public authority, Regulation 10 of the AML/ATF Regulations does not require evidence of identity to be obtained in respect of the public authority.
+- i. determine the extent of customer due diligence measures on a risk sensitive basis depending on the type of client, business relationship, geographic areas, services, delivery channels, product or transaction; and - ii. be able to demonstrate to its supervisory authority the extent of customer due diligence measures is appropriate in view of the risks of money laundering and terrorist financing.

+5.9 Regulation 6 of the Proceeds of Crime (Anti-Money Laundering and Anti-Terrorist Financing) Regulations 2008 to specify the stage at which customer due diligence measures should be applied to beneficiaries of: (a) trust; and (b) life insurance policies.
+Additionally, it requires relevant business persons to determine the extent of customer due diligence measures to be applied on a risk sensitive basis, dependent on the geographic areas, services, delivery channels product or transaction and makes provision for the prohibition against performing customer due diligence where doing so may result in the tipping off of another person, which is likely to prejudice an investigation or proposed investigation.
+Where a relevant person is unable to perform customer due diligence in accordance with paragraph (5) he shall, in lieu, file the necessary disclosure with the FIA.

+5.10 Regulation 6(1A) now requires that, subject to Regulation 6(1) (described in paragraph 5.3 above, in the case of a trust or life insurance policy, a relevant person shall apply customer due diligence measures on a beneficiary as soon as the beneficiary is designated- for a beneficiary that is identified as a specifically named natural person, legal entity or legal arrangement, taking the name of the person, entity or arrangement; for a beneficiary that is designated by characteristics or by class, obtaining sufficient information concerning the beneficiary to satisfy the relevant person that it will be able to establish the identity of the beneficiary at the time of pay-out.

+5.11 Where the client is a Bermuda public authority, Regulation 10 of the AML/ATF Regulations does not require satisfactory evidence of identity to be obtained in respect of the public authority or its beneficial owners and controllers.